Oyster Recipes - Fried Padded Oysters, Steamed Oysters, and Scalloped Oysters

 Oysters conjure up winter memories.
 On Saturdays playing outside (so glad for a reprieve from school) on the hard winter ground, looking for frozen puddles to slide on, or after playing in the brittle winter woods, I'd come in to find my father bent over the stove, checking his pan of oysters.

 He'd lift the towel that covered the pan and I'd watch that briny steam rise.
 A little pot of melted butter stood by.
 How warm it was!
-How it spoke of the beautiful Chesapeake Bay (the steam smelled like low tide) and how oysters remind me today of time spent with family in winter, a dark sky and a bright kitchen, and how those oysters warm your stomach and your heart.
+How it spoke of the beautiful Chesapeake Bay (the steam smelled like low tide) and how oysters remind me today of time spent with father, a dark sky and a bright kitchen, and how those oysters warm your stomach and your heart.

 Set a pan on the range and cover the bottom with shallow water.
 Place a rack in the pan.
 (You don't really have to place a rack in the skillet as long as you keep the water line below the area where the oyster will open).
 You may have to add more water later.
 You don't want the water to cover the oysters, but you don't want the pan to dry out either.